-The reason for and effect of Special Resolution Number 3 is to authorise the company and/or its subsidiaries by way of a general authority to acquire its own issued shares on such terms, conditions and such amounts determined from time to time by the directors of the company, subject to the limitations set out above.
+The reason for and effect of special resolution number 3 is to authorise the company and/or its subsidiaries by way of a general authority to acquire its own issued shares on such terms, conditions and such amounts determined from time to time by the directors of the company, subject to the limitations set out above.

 The directors of the company have no specific intention to effect the provisions of Special Resolution Number 3 but will, however, continually review the company's position, having regard to prevailing circumstances and market conditions, in considering whether to effect the provisions of Special Resolution Number 3.
 It is, however, proposed, and the Board believes it to be in the best interest of Primeserv, that shareholders pass a special resolution granting the company a general authority to acquire its own shares and permit subsidiary companies of Primeserv to acquire shares in the company.

 Pursuant to a general repurchase other than shares repurchased by one or more of the subsidiary companies to be held as treasury shares, application will be made to the JSE for the cancellation and delisting of the shares in question.
 The cancellation of the shares will be effected by way of a reduction of the ordinary share capital and a reduction of the ordinary share premium.

-Other disclosures in terms of Section 11.26 of the JSE Listings Requirements made in regard to Special Resolution Number 3 material change
+other disclosures in terms of section 11.26 of the listings requirements made in regard to special resolution number 3 material change

-The JSE Listings Requirements require the following disclosures, some of which are disclosed in the Integrated Annual Report, of which this notice forms part, as set out below:
+The Listings Requirements require the following disclosures, some of which are disclosed in the Integrated Report, of which this notice forms part, as set out below:

-- Major shareholders of Primeserv (page 100)
+- Major shareholders of Primeserv (page 96)

 - Directors' interests in securities (page 47)

-- Share capital of Primeserv (page 76)
+- Share capital of Primeserv (page 74)